-Following on from the successful delivery of the very first PFA/FA/PGMO Player to Referee Pathway course for PFA members in December 2019, the FA Referee Department, in partnership with our colleagues at the Professional Game Match Officials (PGMO), will be delivering another programme over two and a half days at Warwick University exclusively for PFA members.
+Following on from the successful delivery of the very first PFA/FA/PGMOL Player to Referee Pathway course for PFA members in December 2019, the FA Referee Department, in partnership with our colleagues at the Professional Game Match Officials Limited (PGMOL), will be delivering another programme over two and a half days at Warwick University exclusively for PFA members.

 The course will commence on Monday 22nd November and last until Wednesday 24th November, with meals and accommodation offered to attendees.